ahgroup/DSAIRM/README.md

 * Once done exploring the apps, close the main menu to exit back to the R console.

 ## Alternative Use
-* If you don't want or can't use the main menu (e.g. because of the shiny issue mentioned above), there is another way to run each app.
+* If you don't want to use the main menu, there is another way to run each app.
 * Run the function `dsairmapps()` to get a list of all available apps.
 * Run the same function specifying an app (with quotation marks), e.g. `dsairmapps('BasicBacteria')` to run that specific app.
 Once you close the app, you'll be back at the `R` console, then use the same function to run a different app.